-During the COVID-19 pandemic, it had quickly become apparent that disease severity is tightly correlated with age.
-Age, however, is not the only factor.
-There are multiple cases of older people who were spared and younger individuals who died.
+During the COVID-19 pandemic, it quickly became apparent that disease severity is tightly correlated with age.
+Age, however, was not the only factor.
+There were multiple cases of older people who were spared and younger individuals who died.
 A team of international scientists, including Eduardo Moreno, of the Champalimaud Centre for the Unknown in Portugal, decided to investigate the reason for that.

-“We study how the body monitors the quality of its cells, a vital process that helps maintain the overall health of the tissue”, Moreno explains.
-“We had previously identified a set of proteins that exist on the surface of cells that work as ‘Fitness Markers’.
+“We study how the body monitors the quality of its cells, a vital process that helps maintain the overall health of the tissue”, Moreno explained.
+“We had previously identified a set of proteins that work as ‘Fitness Markers’, effectively tagging cells as ‘good’ or ‘bad’.
 We refer to positive markers as ‘Win proteins’ and negative ones, which signify poor fitness, as ‘Lose proteins’.”

 When the pandemic struck, Moreno’s team was investigating how the expression of Lose proteins changes in the body with age.
-Their initial results indicated that, on average, the level of Lose proteins increases with age.
-However, variability was high: some people of the same age group had significantly higher levels than others.
+Their initial results indicated that, on average, their level increases with age.
+However, variability was high: within same age group, some individuals had significantly higher levels than others.

-“This finding caught our attention”, Moreno recalls.
+“This finding caught our attention”, Moreno recalled.
 “We thought, could this variance in Lose protein levels explain why COVID-19 prognosis varies so much across individuals?”

 To answer this question, Moreno teamed up with collaborators in Switzerland and Denmark.
 They collected lung and nasopharyngeal samples and analysed the levels of Lose protein using PCR.
 Their results, published in the journal EMBO Molecular Medicine, were striking.

-“The levels of Lose proteins collected with this simple test ended up being a better predictor of an individual’s prognosis than any other biomarker, including age”, Moreno points out.
+“The levels of Lose proteins collected with this simple test ended up being a better predictor of an individual’s prognosis than any other biomarker, including age”, Moreno remarked.